vendibleteam/docker-pivx-core/README.md

 ### How to use this image

 This image contains the main binaries from the PIVX Core project - `pivxd`, `pivx-cli` and `pivx-tx`.
-It behaves like a binary, so you can pass any arguments to the image and they will be forwarded to the `pivxd` binary:
+It behaves like a binary, so you can [pass any command line arguments](https://github.com/PIVX-Project/PIVX/wiki/Running-PIVX) to the image and they will be forwarded to the `pivxd` binary:

 ```sh
 $ docker run --rm --name pivx-testnet -it marsmensch/pivx-testnet-h1 \